MaDHouSe79/mh-parking/README.md

 - ✅ If a player as police, if they can enable the hud to see the name and plate of this persons parked vehicle, by using /park-names.
 - ✅ The Polices and Mechanics client side trigger event, for the police or mechanic to impount a vehicle correctly.
 - ✅ You MUST add this to your police and or mechanic impound trigger event.
-- 💥 DON'T FORGET THIS PART BELOW, OR PLAYERS CAN GET THERE VEHICLE AT THE GARAGE BACK FOR FREE WHEN THE REJOIN THE SERVER.
+- 💥 DON'T FORGET THIS PART BELOW, OR PLAYERS CAN GET THERE VEHICLE AT THE GARAGE BACK FOR FREE WHEN REJOIN .
 ````
 TriggerEvent('qb-parking:client:impoundVehicle', vehicle)
 ````